AnyDSL/molecular-dynamics/README.md

 - **--potmin=REAL:** Potential minimum (default 1.6796).
 - **-h, --help:** Display help message.

 Each unit cells contains 4 particles in the default setup, so the number of particles is given by nx * ny * nz * 4.
 For the body collision setup, the number of particles is two times this number.
+For the half setup, the number of particles is roughly the half of this number, and these particles fill just half of the grid, providing a good test case for the load balancing.